 The air is one aspect that exhibits the impacts of human activities.
 Human activities affect the environment by contributing to air pollution.
 In other words, this entails the emission of harmful substances into the atmosphere.

-This environmental impact typically comes from industries and the emission from manufacturing.
+This environmental impact typically comes from industries and the emissions from manufacturing.
 From carbon to methane and other gases, manufacturing methods cause various environmental changes.
 Also, power plants and vehicles release toxic gases like nitrogen oxides and sulfur dioxide.

-Related: Air pollution facts and statistics
+Related: Air pollution facts and statistics.

 Environmental impacts can also come in the form of changes to water systems and cycles.
 Water is a valuable resource that every living thing requires for survival.
 At the same time, using this resource to support agriculture and manufacturing methods affects its availability.